Fire & Emergency Services

 About Elkford’s Fire Department

-The Elkford Fire Department has a full-time Fire Chief and Deputy Fire Chief who oversee up to 30 paid-on-call fire fighters from a centralized fire station.
+The Elkford Fire Department has a full-time Fire Chief and Deputy Fire Chief who oversee up to 30 paid-on-call fire fighters that respond to approximately 160 calls annually from a centralized fire station.
 The fire station is located at 2300 Balmer Drive—next door to the RCMP detachment office—and it also serves as Station 405 of the British Columbia Ambulance Service.
-The fire hall is equipped with two pumper trucks, one ladder truck, one brush truck, an Emergency Transportation Unit and a Rescue Unit, fully outfitted with heavy hydraulic rescue tools.
+The fire hall is equipped with two pumper trucks, one ladder truck and one brush truck.

 Every year, the Elkford Fire Department promotes fire and general safety in the community through a system of fire inspections and public safety initiatives.
-The District of Elkford also supports emergency management, Emergency Support Services (ESS) and Search and Rescue (SAR).
+The District of Elkford's Fire and Emergency Services department also supports emergency management, Emergency Support Services (ESS) and Search and Rescue (SAR).

 History of Elkford Fire and Emergency Services